rakshita-vijay/bphc-dbms-project/README.md

 ## 2. Project Overview

 The NOVA Pharmacy Chain Management System serves as the backbone for a network of pharmacies, managing complex relationships between healthcare stakeholders.
-This isn't just another database project - it's a fully-functional system that could power real pharmacy operations, handling everything from patient prescriptions to pharmaceutical company contracts.
+This is a fully-functional system that can power real pharmacy operations, handling everything from patient prescriptions to pharmaceutical company contracts.

 **Technology Stack:** MySQL with advanced PL/SQL stored procedures and functions